alexanderczigler/curriculum-vitae/README.md

 This is where I come in.
 I love helping companies improve their culture and way of working.
 My specialty is meshing into existing teams and taking the role of someone who does anything from pair-programming to agile coaching.

 My long background as a system developer has given me a lot of insights as to why so many IT projects fail.
-I can be a great addition to any team that wants to learn the ways of DevOps Thinking and Lean UX.
+I am a great addition to any team that wants to learn the ways of DevOps Thinking and Lean UX.

 ## Experience